 Series A in 2017

-Bigscreen, Inc. is a company that specializes in developing a social virtual desktop application, allowing users to interact with their computers in virtual reality on simulated screens.
-Founded in 2014 and based in Berkeley, California, the platform offers a diverse range of use cases, including entertainment and productivity.
-Users can enjoy features such as a virtual movie theater for watching films and TV shows, gaming lounges for playing video games, and collaborative spaces for remote teams to work together.
-Since its beta launch in 2016, Bigscreen has gained significant popularity, achieving high ratings on platforms like the Oculus Store and Steam, and is recognized as the leading non-gaming VR application globally.
-The company operates as a fully distributed remote entity, with employees based in the United States and the United Kingdom.
+Bigscreen, Inc., founded in 2014 and headquartered in Berkeley, California, is a company that develops a social virtual desktop application allowing users to experience their computer in virtual reality on virtual screens.
+The platform supports a variety of use cases, including entertainment and productivity, enabling users to watch movies and TV shows, play video games, browse the web, and collaborate with remote teams in virtual offices.
+Since its beta launch in 2016, Bigscreen has gained significant popularity, becoming one of the highest-rated VR applications available, with a 93% positive rating on Steam.
+It is recognized as the most popular non-gaming VR application globally, with dedicated users spending 20-30 hours per week on the platform.
+Bigscreen operates as a fully distributed remote company, employing personnel located across the United States and the United Kingdom.

 Within (VR/AR)